pnp/PnP/Samples/Core.EmbedJavaScript.WeekNumbers/readme.md

-# Core.JavaScriptInjection.WeekNumbers #
+# Core.EmbedJavaScript.WeekNumbers #

 ### Summary ###
 In some parts of the world it's important to have week numbers on calendar views.
 In SharePoint week numbers can be activated on the date picker.
 There is however no built in function for displaying week numbers in a calendar's monthly view.
-This sample injects some JavaScript code that adds week numbers.
+This sample embeds some JavaScript code that adds week numbers.
 The code works both with minimum download strategy turned on and off.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)